rguerreiro/device/README.md

 ## where to go from here?

-Currently, `device` is on **version 0.3.8**.
+Currently, `device` is on **version 0.3.9**.
 In order to add more features I'm asking anyone to contribute with some ideas.
 You can do it by making some feature requests on the issues panel, but I prefer that you make your contribution with some pull requests ;)

+In case you found a misinterpreted user-agent please open an issue and submit the full string and state what type of device it should return.

 ## license